Canada small business tax rate

 In Canada’s federal tax system, the small business tax rate is the tax rate paid by a small business.
-As of 2019, the small business tax rate is 9% The general corporate tax rate is 28%.
+As of 2019, the small business tax rate is 9%.
+The general corporate tax rate is 28%.
 Additionally, each province or territory operates its own corporate tax system, with varying treatment for small businesses.

 Provincial taxation

-Corporate taxes in Newfoundland and Labrador corporate tax rates span from 3 per cent at the lowest rate to 15 per cent at highest rate; in Nova Scotia from 3% to 16%, in New Brunswick from 2.5% to 14%, in Prince Edward Island from 3%to 16%, in Ontario from 3.2% to 11.5%, in Manitoba 12% in Saskatchewan, from 2% to 12%, in British Columbia from 2% to 12%, in Nunavut from 3% to 12%, in the Northwest Territories, from 4% to 11.5%, and in Yukon from 2% to 12%.
+Corporate taxes in Newfoundland and Labrador corporate tax rates span from 3 per cent at the lowest rate to 15 per cent at highest rate; in Nova Scotia from 3% to 16%, in New Brunswick from 2.5% to 14%, in Prince Edward Island from 3% to 16%, in Ontario from 3.2% to 11.5%, in Manitoba 12%, in Saskatchewan from 2% to 12%, in British Columbia from 2% to 12%, in Nunavut from 3% to 12%, in the Northwest Territories from 4% to 11.5%, in Alberta 8%, in Quebec 4%, and in Yukon from 2% to 12%.
 In most cases, the provinces and territories have two rates of income tax—the lower rate and the higher rate.
 Businesses that are eligible for the federal small business deduction (SBD) are also eligible for a lower corporate tax rate at the provincial and territorial levels.

 According to a June 1, 2020 report, there are two or occasionally three levels of corporate taxes in the provinces and territories—the first includes small businesses, with income generally up to $500,000, that are eligible for the "small-business deduction" (SBD); the second (where it exists) includes businesses engaged in manufacturing and processing (M&P) with income greater than $500,000 that are not eligible for federal SBD (%); and the third includes general income businesses, with non-M&P income, that are not eligible for SBD (%).
 Québec has three levels—the rate for the first level is c.
 4% to 5%, for the second level it is 11.50%, and for the third level it is 11.50%.